-I never met Totch, but he represents the Florida Cracker I've come to know and love in the half century or so I've lived in Florida.
+Totch represents the Florida Cracker I've come to know and respect in the many years I've lived in Florida.

-Totch's great-grandfather, John J. Brown, was one of the earliest settlers in the Chokoloskee Bay country of the 10,000 islands, so that would make Totch what we call a fourth generation Floridian.
+Totch's great-grandfather, John J. Brown, was one of the earliest settlers in the Chokoloskee Bay country of the 10,000 islands.

-Totch survived in the Everglades by hunting gators, fishing, trading with Indians, and a few other things that you will read about in his book, "Totch: A Life In The Everglades".
+Totch survived in the Everglades by hunting gators, fishing, trading with Indians, and a few other things that you will read about in his book.

 In Totch's own words: